All Episodes

 I'll tell you what's noteworthy about this.

-There are countless taxes in New York, and they add up to a larger tax bite than in Europe.
+When you combine federal, state, city, property, all of the unincorporated business tax, there are countless taxes in New York and they add up to a larger tax bite than in Europe.

-He even has a bill out there that they're working on that's called the uh the Global Poverty Act, which would raise our taxes to wipe out poverty around the world.
+He even has a bill out there that they're working on that's called the Global Poverty Act, which would raise our taxes to wipe out poverty around the world.

 Something you don't do with tax increases.